One of the most common reasons why ergonomics is ignored, is that we often confuse the symptoms it causes, with other conditions.

 Working for too many hours with the wrong lighting can cause headaches; if the light on your computer screen or in the room itself is too bright or dim, it can also cause everything from itching, burning and fatigue in the eyes to seemingly unrelated symptoms like indigestion, nausea and even blurred or double vision.

-Poor posture is a big factor in migraine and headache sufferers due to it causing active trigger points in your neck and shoulder that refer directly to the head.
+Poor posture is a big factor in migraine and headache sufferers due to the mechanical forces that apply strain or stress to the muscles, fascia, and ligaments in the back and neck, causing active trigger points in your neck and shoulder to refer pain or symptoms directly to your forehead, temples, or other parts of your head.

 Poor ergonomics can cause a stiff neck: